MagicMarvMan/Item-Catalog-Old/README.md

 5. Run the `app.py` file using `python3 app.py`
 6. Access the page under the shown address
 7. **Done!
 Enjoy :)**

+## Known issues
+- There are problems with the database creation